 Professional-level Camera Gear for Hiking & Backpacking

-One of the main reasons I backpack is to spend time in scenic locations in the wilderness.
+The main reason I hike and backpack is to spend time in scenic locations in the wilderness.
 In order to capture some of that beauty, camera gear is one of the few items that I’m willing to carry extra weight for.
-I use a Sony full frame mirrorless camera with interchangeable lenses that I can choose according to what I plan to photograph.

 Camera body and lenses